Age Grade Law Variations - National Trials 2018-19

 - Continual search for ways to improve player retention rates and welfare throughout the age groups

-A key principle behind the trial AGLVs is to provide a playing format with building blocks to the 15-a-side game, aligning to the Technical Blueprint ‘The Scottish Way’.
+A key principle behind the trial AGLVs is to provide a playing format with building blocks up to the 15-a-side game, aligning to the Technical Blueprint ‘The Scottish Way’.
 The trial laws allow players time to get to grips with the basics of running, evading, catching and passing the ball before tackling and contact skills are gradually introduced, with the aim of having a positive impact on player safety.